 Working with a Surrogacy Agency

 Every surrogacy involves a surrogate, intended parents, and often, a surrogacy agency.
-Although you can find a surrogate on your own, surrogacy agencies provide immeasurable benefits to your surrogacy journey, like:
+Although you can find a surrogate on your own, surrogacy agencies provide immeasurable benefits to your surrogacy journey, such as:

 Exploring Male Infertility Treatments and Surrogacy